IdrisAkintobi/SaleSpider/README.md

 **For detailed command references, see [Makefile Commands](MAKEFILE_GUIDE.md)**

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Attribution

+If you use SaleSpider in your project, please:

+- **Keep the license notice**: The MIT license requires that you include the original copyright notice and license text in any substantial portions of the software you distribute.
+- **Give credit**: Consider mentioning SaleSpider in your project's README or documentation.
+- **Star the repository**: If you find this project useful, please give it a star on GitHub to show your appreciation.

+## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to:

+- Report bugs
+- Suggest features
+- Submit pull requests
+- Follow our code of conduct

+## 💖 Support

+If SaleSpider has helped your business, please consider:

+- ⭐ Starring this repository
+- 🐛 Reporting bugs and suggesting improvements
+- 🔧 Contributing code or documentation
+- 💬 Sharing your success story

 ---

+**Built with ❤️ for the open source community**

 Feel free to explore and modify the code to fit your specific needs!